luismartinezs/flexbox-practice/instructions.md

 8. Beyond level 1, you'll be less hand-held.
 Progress to the top!

 9. When you finish with `a`, move to `b`, and so on.

+## About this tutorial

+The way this tutorial is structured is a bit different than usual.

+- It uses repetition to help learning and retention
+- It relies on increasing difficulty, starting from level 1, which is trivial, to the hardest level

+## Files

+The `index.html` files import styles from two files:

+- `basic.css`: General styles to make things look good, you don't need to change these
+- `style.css`: In each exercise sub folder there is such a file.
+You will change these files to complete the exercises

 ## Rules